SFe-Team-was-taken/SFe/sfe-specification-4.0u8.md

 - Upgrade the `ifil` version in the header from `wMajor=2`, `wMinor=4` to `wMajor=2`, `wMinor=1024`.
 - Overwrite the `isng` value with `SFe 4 (quirks)`.
-- Create an `ISFe-list` sub-chunk with information: `SFty = "SFe-static"`, `SFvx = 4, 0, Final, 0, "4.0u3"`, `flag` corresponding to features used in the bank.
+- Create an `ISFe-list` sub-chunk with information: `SFty = "SFe-static"`, `SFvx = 4, 0, Final, 0, "4.0u8"`, `flag` corresponding to features used in the bank.

 ### 11.2.2 Conversion from SFe to legacy SF2.04

 - Downgrade the `ifil` version in the header from `wMajor=2`, `wMinor=1024` to `wMajor=2`, `wMinor=4`.
 - Overwrite the `isng` value with `X-Fi`.
-- Decompress the samples if the bank uses SFe Compression.
+- Decompress/decontainerise the samples if the bank uses SFe Compression.
-- Downsample any 32-bit samples to 24-bit, and remove the `sm32` sub-chunk.
-- Convert all 8-bit samples to 16-bit by moving the sample data to the `smpl` sub-chunk.
+- Convert the sdta structure to legacy 24-bit.
 - If the first 8 bits of either `wPreset` or `wBank` are identical to another patch, keep only the patch with bits 9-16 clear.
 If this is not found, keep only the last of the patches in the record.
 Clear bits 9-16 of all patches afterwards.
 - Remove the `ISFe-list` sub-chunk.